01-edu/public/subjects/interpolation/README.md

 - `x`: distance
 - `y`: point

-There should be a delay between each `callback` invocation; of `duration / step`, so that the final call happens after `duration`.
+There should be a delay between each `callback` invocation of `duration / step`, so that the final call happens after `duration`.

 ### Example